Theoretical Foundations of Conformal Prediction: Case studies for classification

 \subsection{Case study: classification with minimal set size and conditional coverage}

-\paragraph{Aim.} Next, we provide sets that have the smallest size among those that have $1-\alpha$ \emph{conditional} coverage.
+\paragraph{Aim.} Next, we provide sets that have the smallest size among those that have \emph{conditional} coverage.
 Note that optimizing set size while only enforcing marginal coverage can result in poor behavior, as we saw in Chapter~\ref{chapter:conditional} (see Figure~\ref{fig:conditional-coverage}).
 Consequently, it is often better to target conditional coverage, as we do next.
 The corresponding optimization problem is as follows:

+(We will see shortly why we write $\alpha'$, rather than $\alpha$, to define the aim.)
 The sets $\cC(X)$ that solve the above optimization problem also have the smallest size conditionally on $X$, almost surely.
-In other words, for almost every $x\in\cX$, there cannot be no smaller subset of $\cY$ that would still maintain $1-\alpha$ coverage, since this would contradict the optimality of our set.
+In other words, for almost every $x\in\cX$, there cannot be a smaller subset of $\cY$ that would still maintain $1-\alpha'$ coverage, since this would contradict the optimality of our set.

 \paragraph{Oracle.} A short calculation will show that the following set is the solution to our aim: